tommardh/mardh/_terms/expected.md

 layout: term
 title:  Expected
 image: /assets/terms/expected.jpeg
-shortDescription: Expected items referred to as beeing **expected** are those that is part of a forecast and that the stakeholders expect to be completed accordingly.
+description: Expected items referred to as beeing **expected** are those that is part of a forecast and that the stakeholders expect to be completed accordingly.
 date:   2021-06-23 13:10
 categories: term
 ---